Rethinking Learning Episode #8

 Dr. Jackie Gerstein has been teaching in-person and online for several decades.
 Currently, she teaches master’s level online courses in educational technology for Boise State, Walden, and Western Governors’ Universities as well as gifted elementary education where she focuses on STEM, STEAM, and Maker Education.

 I was so lucky to present with Jackie at ISTE 2017 in San Antonio and participate in a webinar with her about maker education.
-I am constantly learning from her and am always blown away with how much she knows and shares with the world.
-When Jackie agreed to have a conversation with me, we had to talk about maker ed.
+I am constantly learning from Jackie and am always blown away by how much she knows and shares with the world.
+When Jackie agreed to have a conversation with me, we had to talk about maker ed and her life.
 I captured some of the conversations from the podcast and referred to references mentioned in her blog below.

 Can you share about you, your background, and how you decided to focus on maker education?

 I was one of those painfully, bored kids in my K-12 education [ Freedom to Learn 2017].
 I hated school and didn’t think it was fair.
 In college, I took a course in environmental education.
 For part of that course, we went out to the local camp where I worked with 5th and 6th graders for a week.
 We studied marine life by walking down a creek.
 To learn history, we went to a local cemetery and did gravestone rubbings to look at their lineage.
 This just made sense.
 It was real and kids were learning content.
 So I thought, “why wasn’t my education like this?”
 Maker education is just a form of experiential education and now I am thrilled that it is becoming very popular in schools and libraries right now.

 Why did you come up with A Framework for Maker Education?